-In cases where the water bodies within the AOC are on the list of non-attaining waters due to the presence of chemical contamination (such as at the US Steel/Spirit Lake or Crawford Creek site), this BUI will be considered restored when significant progress has been made to reduce chemical contamination to allow for the removal of the "No Swimming" or "Warning" signs.
+In cases where the water bodies within the AOC are on the 303(d) list of non-attaining waters due to the presence of chemical contamination (such as at the US Steel/Spirit Lake or Crawford Creek site), this BUI will be considered restored when significant progress has been made to reduce chemical contamination to allow for the removal of the "No Swimming" or "Warning" signs.
+Other 303(d) impairments will be addressed under the Clean Water Act.